Wes Westrum: Major League playing career

 A native of Clearbrook, Minnesota, Westrum was a stalwart defensive player for the New York Giants (1947–57) and, in his prime, a powerful right-handed hitter, although he had trouble making contact and hit for a low .217 career batting average.
 He began his major league career as the Giants' reserve catcher, playing behind Walker Cooper.
 When Cooper was traded in 1949, Westrum shared the catching duties with Ray Mueller for the remainder of the season.
 He became the full-time catcher for the Giants in 1950, leading National League catchers with a .999 fielding percentage, 31 baserunners caught stealing, a 54.4% caught stealing percentage and 71 assists, and finished second to Roy Campanella with 608 putouts.

 Westrum was a key player for the Giants’ during the remarkable 1951 pennant race in which the Giants, 13 games behind the Brooklyn Dodgers on August 12, fought back to win 16 games in a row and finished the season tied with the Dodgers for first place.
 His two-run, eighth-inning home run against Ralph Branca on August 13 snapped a 1–1 tie and gave the Giants a 3–1 victory over the Dodgers.
 Westrum contributed 20 home runs with 70 runs batted in, and led National League catchers in baserunners caught stealing.
 The two teams met in the 1951 National League tie-breaker series in which the Giants' season was climaxed by Bobby Thomson's Shot Heard 'Round the World, a three-run home run in the bottom of the ninth inning for a 5–4 win of the third and final playoff game.
 Afterwards, the Giants would lose to the New York Yankees in the 1951 World Series.

 His 1952 season was plagued by injuries and he only managed to hit for a .220 batting average in 114 games, although he still managed to finish second to Del Rice among catchers in assists.
 Westrum remained the Giants' starting catcher throughout the 1954 season, catching all four games in the 1954 World Series against the Cleveland Indians.
 Injuries continued to take their toll, and by 1955, Ray Katt had replaced him as the starting catcher.
 Westrum lasted three more seasons but never played more than 70 games a year.
-On September 29, manager Bill Rigney started all the Giants who had been on the 1954 World Series team in the ballclub's final game at the Polo Grounds; Westrum caught during the 9–1 loss to Pittsburgh.
+On September 29, 1957, manager Bill Rigney started all the Giants who had been on the 1954 World Series team in the ballclub's final game at the Polo Grounds; Westrum caught during the 9–1 loss to Pittsburgh.
 When the Giants moved to San Francisco in 1958, he was offered a role as a third-string catcher or as a coach.
 He decided to retire as a player at the age of 34, and accepted the coaching job.

 Career statistics

+In his biography of Willie Mays, entitled Willie Mays: The Life, The Legend, writer James S. Hirsch described Westrum as being "built like a block of granite" and praised his defensive abilities.